-To notify reaching a Checkpoint, a SupervisedEntity invokes the function ReportCheckpoint (see [SWS_HM_00447]), which results with execution of Logical Supervision algorithm.
+To notify reaching a Checkpoint, a SupervisedEntity invokes the function ReportCheckpoint, which results with execution of Logical Supervision algorithm.

-Because a Checkpoint can belong to only one Graph, the function ReportCheckpoint [SWS_HM_00447] is able to identify to which Graph a Checkpoint belongs.
+Because a Checkpoint can belong to only one Graph, the function ReportCheckpoint is able to identify to which Graph a Checkpoint belongs.

-[SWS_HM_00295] [The function ReportCheckpoint [SWS_HM_00447] shall identify to which one Graph a reached Checkpoint belongs. |(RS_HM_09222)
+[SWS_HM_00295] [The function ReportCheckpoint shall identify to which one Graph a reached Checkpoint belongs.]
+(RS HM 09222, RS HM 09249)

-If a Graph is active, the function ReportCheckpoint [SWS_HM_00447] checks for each new Checkpoint if the Transition between the stored Checkpoint and the newly reported Checkpoint is allowed.
+If a Graph is active, the function ReportCheckpoint checks for each new Checkpoint if the Transition between the stored Checkpoint and the newly reported Checkpoint is allowed.

-[SWS_HM_00252] [The function ReportCheckpoint [SWS_HM_00447] shall verify if the reported Checkpoint belonging to a Graph is a correct one by the following checks:
+[SWS_HM_00252] [The function ReportCheckpoint shall verify if the reported Checkpoint belonging to a Graph is a correct one by the following checks:

-1. If the Graph of the reported Checkpoint is inactive, then:

-a.
-If the Checkpoint is an Initial Checkpoint (see LogicalSuperision), then the result of this Logical Supervision within the SupervisedEntity of the reported Checkpoint is correct, otherwise incorrect.

-2. Else (i.e. the Graph is active), then:

-a.
-If the reported Checkpoint is a successor of the stored Checkpoint within the Graph of the reported Checkpoint (this means there is a Transition with Source and Destination), then the result of this Logical Supervision for SupervisedEntity of the reported Checkpoint is correct, otherwise incorrect.
-The above requirement means that in case of an incorrect transition, the
+- 1. If the Graph of the reported Checkpoint is inactive, then: - a.
+If the Checkpoint is an Initial Checkpoint (see Logical Supervision), then the result of this Logical Supervision within the SupervisedEntity of the reported Checkpoint is correct, otherwise incorrect. - 2.
+Else if the Graph is active and all previously called Checkpoints of this Graph were called in the right sequence, then: - a.
+If the reported Checkpoint is a successor of the stored Checkpoint within the Graph of the reported Checkpoint (this means there is a Transition with Source and Target), then the result of this Logical Supervision for SupervisedEntity of the reported Checkpoint is correct, otherwise incorrect.